Baron von Bullshit Rides Again

 Baron von Bullshit Rides Again is a live album by American rock band Modest Mouse.
 It was released on April 13, 2004, by Epic Records.
 Recorded at The Social in Orlando, Florida, during a string of shows between February 13 and February 15, 2004, the live performance was recorded by the band but not officially released; instead, only a small number of people could obtain a copy at the time by purchasing the album exclusively at Park Avenue CDs in Orlando.

+In 2024, 3500 copies were printed onto vinyl for a Black Friday Record Store Day release.